gvwilson/thirdbit/_posts/2005/2005-12-11-maintaining-correctness.md

 date: 2005-12-11 08:25:28
 year: 2005
 ---
 I'm re-thinking the lectures in the Software Carpentry course based on feedback from this term's students.
-I'm going to merge the three lectures on different development processes into one, and use the space that frees up to talk in more detail about programming style and software design---assuming, of course, I can think of something to say that isn't banal.
+I'm going to merge the three lectures on different development processes into one, and use the space that frees up to talk in more detail about programming style and software design—assuming, of course, I can think of something to say that isn't banal.

 I also want to talk about the material in an article by Paul Dubois in the May/June 2005 issue of <a href="http://cise.aip.org/cise/">Computing in Science &amp; Engineering</a> called "Maintaining Correctness in Scientific Programs".
 Here are a few key lines from the introduction: